 A quick glance at this lighthouse today and one would think that it is part of the islet itself.
 Not only are their colors and shades strikingly similar, but so is their texture.
 The natural rock formation was obviously there before the lighthouse.
 In fact, the area where the tower now sits had to be leveled prior to setting its foundation.
 During its early years, the unweathered lighthouse was completely white.
 It was once compared to “a beautiful bride on her wedding day in a lovely lace dress.”
 Unfortunately, the same battering waves, inclement weather, and resilient marine algae that have stricken the very small island over the years have taken their toll on the towering beacon.
 They have caused its base to change color and it now resembles the rocks around it.

 Scriptures declare that even before we were created, God had already planned to conform us to the image of His Son.¹ This process actually begins with our confession of Christ as Lord and Savior.
-And while it is entirely a work of the Holy Spirit (through sanctification),² our job is to submit to His leading and respond in obedience to God’s word.
+And while it is entirely a work of the Holy Spirit², our job is to submit to His leading and respond in obedience to God’s word.
 In other words, God imparts to us a new nature the moment we place our faith in Jesus.
 He then continues to cleanse, purify, and renew us through our commitment to spiritual disciplines (prayer, fasting, bible study, worship, fellowship, witnessing).
-The result is an ongoing inner transformation that allows us to conform (
+The result is an ongoing inner transformation that allows us to conform (become similar in character) to the person of Jesus Christ.

 We are not called to morph into small Jesuses.
 We are called to be “like” Him.
 To be a Christian simply means to choose to believe in, submit to, and obey Jesus’ teachings, and strive to live as He did.
 It is important to understand, however, that living like Jesus does not save us.
 Amidst all the chaos, feuding, and acts of hate and evil, the world is filled with “good” people.
 But generosity, kindness, compassion and even religious traditions do not automatically grant anyone access to heaven.
 If it were so, then the entire Bible and the Christian theology would be false and useless.
 But the irrefutable, inerrant, and life-changing word of God declares that salvation is through faith in Christ and Him alone.4 That same faith allows God’s Spirit to work in us and compels us to follow in the footstep of our Savior.
 Good works are a result of salvation, not vice versa.
 Jesus is the Rock of our salvation.
 If we remain firmly anchored in Him we eventually begin to live, love, act, and react like He did while on earth.
 That is, we slowly conform to His likeness, pretty much like the Fastnet Rock Lighthouse has been conforming to the image of the rock upon which it stands.